-The Finnish church is located on Slottsbacken, i.e. very close to the Royal Palace and the Storkyrkan (the Stockholm Cathedral).
+The Finnish church is located on Slottsbacken, i.e. very close to the Royal Palace and the Stockholm Cathedral (Storkyrkan).
 The Iron Boy has stood here since 1967.
 The sculpture is visited by countless tourists every day.

 A popular lucky charms